InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/innersource-ambassador.md

 InnerSource Ambassadors leverage their existing knowledge of their departments and relationships within the organization to address challenges the ISPO cannot solve alone.
 This decentralization of responsibility enhances the ISPO's reach while maintaining centralized oversight.

-## Known Instances (optional)
+## Known Instances

-- A global financial services firm successfully used InnerSource Ambassadors to foster collaboration between its IT and business units.
-- A technology company implemented this approach to overcome departmental silos during its InnerSource adoption.
+- *SAP* has a concept called [Open Source Champions](https://community.sap.com/t5/open-source-blogs/sap-open-source-champions/ba-p/13539587) that seems related

 ## Status (optional until merging)